Rdroshan/VideoRetrievalApplication/README.md

     By using `GinIndex` as it indexes the composite values from title and description and the part of the queries are searched through these composite values in index.

-    If admin dashboard contained filters then we can have indexes based on those filter fields like: video_id, channel_id
+    If admin dashboard contained filters(not present in the current application) then we can have indexes based on those filter fields like: video_id, channel_id

     NOTE: If `search_query` is not passed then it will return the same result as `get-videos`